Hiking Information www.fs.fed.us/r5/ShastaTrinity.com

-- Although they have a store, gas, slips for rent during high season, they appear to only have two patio boats for rent.
+- Although they have a store, gas, slips for rent during high season, they only had two patio boats for rent in 2017.
 See other marinas below for rental boats.

 Shasta Lake's many arms and inlets make it a paradise for explorers and boaters alike.
 The four major arms of the lake offer spectacular scenery as well as unusual geologic and historic areas of interest.
 Much of Shasta Lake's 29,500 acre surface area is accessible only by boat.
 This brief guide will point out some of the most outstanding features in and around each arm of the lake...